qatip/Jenkins-AWX-Kind/README.md

 ## This repo is for educational purposes ONLY

-### The lab demonstrates the use of Terraform/Jenkins/AWX Ansible to automate deployment and configuration of resources into Azure
+### The lab demonstrates the use of Terraform/Jenkins/AWX Ansible to automate the deployment and configuration of resources into Azure

 ### Lab instructions are in labguide.pdf